bleutzinn/grav-plugin-eprivacy/README.md

 For a better understanding of the tarteaucitron.js options please read the [tarteaucitron.js documentation](https://github.com/AmauriC/tarteaucitron.js).

+## Terminology

+### "services" and "service tags"

+tarteaucitron.js uses the term "services" for the functionality provided by third-party partners like Facebook and the required code to be used in your website.
+To indicate such code blocks in JavaScript, HTML or both this plugin uses the term "service tags".

 ## Usage

-### Adding services
+### Adding third-party services through service tags

-Developer and webmasters must replace the usual code of services such as Google Analytics and Twitter by the appropriate code as documented by tarteaucitron.js in [Step 3: Add your services](https://opt-out.ferank.eu/en/install/).
+The ePrivacy Plugin comes with all tarteaucitron.js service code blocks as documented by tarteaucitron.js in [Step 3: Add your services](https://opt-out.ferank.eu/en/install/) as service tags.

-In this 0.4.0 version of this plugin the best way to experiment is to include these code blocks in Twig templates.

-To ease this it is planned that a next version uses the Grav Shortcode Core Plugin to do that for you.
+Service tags can be used as Twig variables in Twig (theme) templates and as shortcodes.

+### Service tags as Twig variables

+Including a Third-party Tag in one of your theme templates is as simple as using any other Twig variable.
+This is one example: `{{ eprivacy.twitter }}`.

+### Service tags as shortcodes

+To insert a service tag inside your page markdown use the normal shortcode syntax like `[eprivacy-twitter][/eprivacy-twitter]` or the even shorter version `[eprivacy-twitter /]`.

-### Testing
+## Testing

 Mainly for testing it is possible to override the global configuration as set in the file `user/config/plugins/e-privacy.yaml` or via the Admin panel through page frontmatter.